The Merchant Princes: The Clan Corporate

 A trapped Miriam learns her fate: she is to be spared for her indiscretions, but only to be tied down in a political marriage, the only thing that can satisfy the more conservative instincts of the Clan.
 The Clan seeks to tie itself to the royal family so that it can rule Gruinmarkt.
 The King's two sons each have problems; the eldest son Egon has a cruel streak and is known as the "Pervert," while the youngest son, Creon, has PKU and is considered an "Idiot" after being poisoned with sweetener at a young age.
-Egon does not bear the recessive world-walker genes from the Clan-member that had managed to sneak into the royal line, while Creon does, thus making the Clan favor Creon.
+Egon does not bear the recessive world-walker genes from the Clan member that had managed to sneak into the royal line, while Creon does, thus making the Clan favor Creon.
 Miriam's great-uncle Henryk, the king's head of spies, explains that if she marries Creon, his affliction would not affect his children, so she could produce potential world-walker Clan members to eventually reign.
 Miriam is treated by a Clan fertility doctor and reluctantly goes forward with the plan after she is threatened with her ailing mother losing access to medical care, despite her strong aversion to marrying for "duty."

 In the final act, Clan allies gather for the banquet to celebrate the forced engagement of Miriam and Creon.
 Agent Fleming is sent by the government to the banquet as well as part of a plan to make contact with her and turn her into an informant, posing as a captured West Coast courier.
-All the plans fall to pieces when the anti-Clan Prince Egon launches a coup, correctly fearing he would be denied the succession, and potentially murdered, had Creon produced an heir.
+All the plans fall to pieces when the anti-Clan Prince Egon launches a coup, correctly fearing he would be denied the succession and possibly murdered had Creon produced an heir.
 The King and Creon are slain; Miriam escapes to New Britain; and Mike is captured by Miriam's mother Patricia and her ally Olga.

-Reviews noted that The Clan Corporate suffers from a similar issue as the first book; it is clearly the first part of a two-part story, and ends on a cliffhanger with its plot threads still hanging.
+Reviews noted that The Clan Corporate suffers from a similar issue to the first book; it is clearly the first part of a two-part story, and ends on a cliffhanger with its plot threads still hanging.